 Often times the main goal for a hacker is to get access to your web server so that they can either publish pages with malicious content or backlinks to other sites, or so that they can “hijack” your server to be used in a larger Botnet, or in a sense, as a single ‘worker’ amongst a large group of ‘workers’.
 Since your WordPress website is connected directly to your web server as well as your database, it presents an attractive way to gain direct access to the server.
 One very basic thing you do to seriously mitigate these risks is to deny access to every IP address with the exception of a few “whitelisted” IPs.
 These IPs would ideally belong to you, any necessary employees, and your developers, this way anyone who is not connecting from one of these IPs will not be able to access the server, regardless of whether they have the correct credentials or not.
 While no method is 100% foolproof, this methodology would make it so difficult for someone to exploit your server that it would likely not even be worth the attempt.

-When seeking out a new web design agency to build your WordPress website, user experience and functionality should not be your only concerns.
+When seeking out a new web design and content marketing agency to build your WordPress website, user experience and functionality should not be your only concerns.
 As WordPress continues to grow as a platform, security will continue to be more and more important when it comes to your users experience, your search engine rankings, and your overall success online.
 If you have a WordPress web design and feel it’s ready for a full website security audit, we’d be happy to run one for you at no cost to you.